TacticalReader/WEATHER-WEB/README.md

 4. **Launch the application**
    - Open `index.html` in your web browser
-   - Or use a local server:
+   - Or use a local server (recommended for PWA features):
      ```bash
      # Using Python
      python -m http.server 8000